Puerto Rican nightjar

-The Puerto Rican nightjar or Puerto Rican whip-poor-will (Antrostomus noctitherus) is a bird in the nightjar family found in the coastal dry scrub forests in localized areas of southwestern Puerto Rico.
+The Puerto Rican nightjar, Puerto Rican whip-poor-will or guabairo (Antrostomus noctitherus) is a bird in the nightjar family found in the coastal dry scrub forests in localized areas of southwestern Puerto Rico.
 It was described in 1916 from bones found in a cave in north central Puerto Rico and a single skin specimen from 1888, and was considered extinct until observed in the wild in 1961.
 The current population is estimated as 1,400-2,000 mature birds.
 The species is currently classified as Endangered due to pressures from habitat loss.

 Description

-Puerto Rican nightjars, whose song is composed of rapid "whip" notes, are small birds about 22–23 cm in length, weighing 39-41 g.
+Puerto Rican nightjars, whose song is composed of rapid "whip" notes, are small birds about 22–23 cm in length, weighing 39–41 g.
 Similar to the Antillean nighthawk, the species has a mottled, black, brown and gray colored plumage which serves as camouflage while the bird is perched on the ground.
 Males have a black throat with a white thin horizontal line.
 There are white spots on the lower part of the tail which are visible in flight.
 Females are of a buff rather than white coloration.
 Puerto Rican nightjars have large, dark black eyes, a short gray bill, and gray tarsi.
 Like all nightjars, they possess stiff bristles around the beak to help with the capture of insects in flight.